yatheeshraju/testng-docs/docs/eclipse.md

 * systemPropertyVariables: the system properties
 * environmentVariables: the environment variables

+!!! note
-> NOTE: as the snippet of the configuration above shows, properties placeholders (e.g. ${aspectj.version}) in argLine or systemPropertyVariables will be substituted and correctly passed to the TestNG process as long as the properties are visible on the Maven project (e.g. defined in the current pom.xml, or inherited from the parent pom.xml, etc.).
+    As the snippet of the configuration above shows, properties placeholders (e.g. ${aspectj.version}) in argLine or systemPropertyVariables will be substituted and correctly passed to the TestNG process as long as the properties are visible on the Maven project (e.g. defined in the current pom.xml, or inherited from the parent pom.xml, etc.).

+!!! info
-> NOTE: if your maven-surefire-plugin is defined in a Maven profile, you will need to select the Maven profile which contains the maven-surefire-plugin configuration: "Right click on the project -> Maven -> Select Maven Profiles...", then check the profile you need.
+    If your maven-surefire-plugin is defined in a Maven profile, you will need to select the Maven profile which contains the maven-surefire-plugin configuration: "Right click on the project -> Maven -> Select Maven Profiles...", then check the profile you need.